voltraco/docs/stockroom/getting-started.md

 -   At least one number
 -   Must be between 6 and 128 characters

-### Choose Artist Name
-You will now be asked to choose your artist name.
-Enter the name you would like your music to appear under in the Voltra Shop (the name of your band, solo act, etc.)

 ### Agree to Terms
-Next, you must read and agree to the Stockroom Terms & Conditions before continuing.
-See the [Stockroom FAQ](/faq) for common questions about Voltra Shop requirements.
+It is important that you read and agree to the Stockroom Terms & Conditions before continuing.
+For common questions about Voltra Shop requirements, see the [Stockroom FAQ](/faq).

-### Setup Payouts
-Optionally, you may set up your Payout Account information now.

 ## Login to Stockroom
 To login to Stockroom, go to [stockroom.voltra.co](https://stockroom.voltra.co).